 Two YA novels, both originally published by Hodder, now republished as one ebook.
 Two deep, fast-paced, mind-stretching, coming-of-age thrillers, appealing particularly to readers who enjoyed my most recent YA novel, Wasted.
 Sleepwalking won the Scottish Arts Council Children’s Book of the Year and both novels were popular with readers and newspaper reviewers.

-- Amazon US (For Amazon links from other countries, please go to Amazon in your own country and search “Passionflower Massacre and Sleepwalking”.
-Make sure you select the version with this cover.
+- Amazon UK or Amazon US (For Amazon links from other countries, please go to Amazon in your own country and search “Passionflower Massacre and Sleepwalking”.
+Make sure you select the version with this cover, not the old pale blue one.

 Books for Keeps: “Ensuring that her readers are gripped from the opening pages, Morgan encases a story of family tragedy and teenage anxiety within a tautly constructed thriller.
 We are confronted by the mystery of an old woman who seems to be motivated by more than altruism in her role as a prison visitor; in counterpoint, doubts are raised about the repentance for some hinted at terrible deed by the prisoner she visits. […] Morgan builds tension and a feeling of uncertainty about unfolding events, set against sultry summer days where Matilda’s perception of reality begins to blur. […] The novel reaches a dramatic climax, on the way revealing bit by bit, insights into the complexities of the characters.
 Gripping and well-written, her latest book consolidates Morgan’s reputation as an exciting new talent.”